jaredpmclaughlin/ircb/README.md

 To build on Mac OS X with VSCode,
   1. clone from git
   2. build with gcc - it will not build with AppleClang

+Checking test coverage can be done by running the following in the build directory:

+gcovr -r .. -e _deps